UN-ICC/ICC-Data-Hackathon-2021/README.md

 - Climate action
 - Gender equality
-- Human rights and the rule of law
-- Peace and security
+- Peace, justice and strong institutions

 With this in mind: